dsi-modchip/guide/README.md

   handling tiny SMT components.
 If you have never soldered using flux and tweezers, please do not attempt to install this modchip.
 * Compile software from source on your computer.
-This means you will need to have a development environment installed. (*TODO: once the software is stable, provide binary releases so this requirement can be relaxed.*)
+This means you will need to have a development environment installed.

+> [!TIP]
+> Once the software is stable, binary releases will be provided so this second
+> requirement can be relaxed.

 ## Installation steps